Race Across the World series 3

 On 28 September 2022, the BBC announced that the programme was due to enter production later that year, and would move from BBC Two to BBC One.
 In early 2023, the BBC revealed the five pairs of competitors as Cathie and Tricia, Claudia and Kevin, Ladi and Monique, Marc and Michael, and Mobeen and Zainib.

 Overview

-The third series of Race Across the World was a race between Vancouver and Newfoundland, with air travel prohibited.
+The third series of Race Across the World was set entirely within Canada between Vancouver and Newfoundland, with air travel prohibited.
 The race had seven checkpoints with enforced rest periods, with contestants only finding the next destination on departure from the checkpoints and the first team to arrive at the final checkpoint at Cape Spear would win £20,000.

 Teams were given a budget of £2,498.13 per person – the equivalent air fare for travelling the race route.
 Contestants were not permitted to subsidise their budgets, but short-term opportunities allowed them to work for money or accommodation.
 Contestants were not given access to telephones or internet.